Positive Education Toolkit

-Positran offers you this Positive Education toolbox to help children and adolescents fully recharge their batteries and move forward positively!
+Positran offers this Positive Education toolkit to help children and teenagers fully recharge and move forward positively!

-Enjoy fun and positive activities with family or in a professional setting thanks to positive psychology!
+The Positive Education toolbox contains 6 games that will allow you to enjoy plenty of fun and positive activities with your family or in a professional setting thanks to positive psychology!

-Positran offers a Positive Education toolbox to help children and adolescents recharge their batteries and move forward positively.
+Positran offers a Positive Education toolkit to help children and teenagers recharge their batteries and move forward positively.

-This set of 5 games accompanies you all year round:
+This set of 6 games is a great companion all year round:

-Anchor positive activities with the Happiness Games ;
+Anchor positive activities with the Games of happiness,;

-Explore personal and family strengths with Strengths Maps .
+Explore personal and family strengths with the Maps of the Forces.

-Fun and scientific, ideal for families or professionals.
+Fun and scientific, ideal for families or professional settings.

 Who can use the Positive Education Toolkit?